jeronimomora/word-search-cv-cnc/README.md

 Run generate_gcode.py with the puzzle and word text files in the same directory and it should output the gcode.
 If you want to control your printer with a computer, run printer_control.py and the gcode should automatically generate.

-NOTE: I have not tested printer_control.py, as I didn't have the time, but I suspect it should work.
+NOTE: I have not tested printer_control.py.
 I used pronterface to control my printer.